 For the purposes of this article, I’ve included the following counties in the Eastern Finger Lakes: Cayuga, Cortland, Onondaga, Seneca, Tioga, and Tompkins.
 That means that the waterfalls listed in this section include those around the cities of Syracuse and Ithaca, two of the region’s most popular spots.

 Taughannock Falls is the tallest single-drop waterfall east of the Rockies and is located at the heart of Taughannock Falls State Park.
-If you only have time to visit one Ithaca waterfall, this is the one to check out.
+If you only have time to visit one spot near Ithaca, this is the one to check out.
+In fact, this is among the best New York waterfalls in the entire state.

 Taughannock Falls can be viewed from both above and below, making it an excellent waterfall for hikers of all ages and ability levels.